univ-esuty/ambifusion2/README.md

 In the following demo codes, we use [deep-floyed/IF](https://github.com/deep-floyd/IF) models as generation modules in the reverse process.

 #### Generated Examples.
-Generated Ambigram (Alphabet pair ambigrams)
+♦ Alphabet pair ambigrams
 ![ex-1](_git/ex-1.JPG)

-Generated Ambigram ("A↕Y" ambigrams with different styles)
+♦ "A↕Y" ambigrams with different styles
 ![ex-2](_git/ex-2.JPG)

-Generated Ambigram (Image pair ambigrams)
+♦ Image pair ambigrams
 ![ex-3](_git/ex-3.JPG)

 ## Experiment Setup